-1. Organization's Legal Name:

-Mailing Address: Postal Code:

-2. Contact Person:

-Mailing Address: Postal Code:
+Organization's 1.
+Legal Name: Mailing Address: Postal Code: 2.
+Contact Person: Mailing Address: Postal Code:

-Telephone No:

-E-mail:

-3. Name of Initiative:

-4. Initiative Date(s):

-5. Initiative Location(s):

-6. Amount of Funding App ved \$

-7. Attach a complete fi ncial statement with the breakdown of actual revenues and e initiative.

-8. nted promotional material that recognizes the City's contribution to the s, brochures, flyers, posters, etc.)
+- 6. Amount of Funding Approved \$ - 7.
+Attach a complete financial statement with the breakdown of actual revenues and expenditures specific to the initiative. - 8.
+Attach a copy of the printed promotional material that recognizes the City's contribution to the initiative (i.e. website pages, brochures, flyers, posters, etc.)